Abu Dis – the Separation Wall – a sculpture of our times.

 Naji Salim Hussain al-Ali, a Palestinian cartoonist, assassinated in London in 1987, created this figure of a ten-year old boy, Handhala, which has become an icon of Palestinian resistance.

-In this context, just remaining alive, experiencing joy and love, is resistance, but what we were really privileged to experience as visitors was a remarkable hospitality extended towards us, a sample of what Abdulfattah Abusrour in Aida refugee camp called “beautiful resistance”, which involves cultural performance, expression and communication in engendering solidarity.
+In this context, just remaining alive, experiencing joy and love, is resistance, but what we were really privileged to experience as visitors was a remarkable hospitality extended towards us, a sample of what Abdulfattah Abusrour, director of the Alrowwad Centre in Aida refugee camp called “beautiful resistance”, which involves cultural performance, expression and communication in engendering solidarity.

 Mural outside Alrowwad Cultural and Arts Society, Aida Refugee Camp, Bethlehem.
 Layla and Majnun is a narrative poem composed in 584/1188 by the Persian poet Niẓāmi Ganjavi based on a story about the 7th century Bedouin poet Qays ibn Al-Mulawwah and the woman he loved Layla bint Mahdi, who was kept from marrying him by her father.